nickserv/danamccurdy.com/_posts/2018-11-03-the-demagogue.md

 driving him always
 to share his bad ideas,
 his anger and his fear,
-so they spread like a virus,
-until he does not feel so alone.
+so they will spread like a virus, until he does not feel so alone.

 We could pity him,